macournoyer/utterance_parser/README.md

 A trainable natural language parser that extracts intent and entities from utterances.

+It uses a [Naive Bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) to determine intent and [Conditional random fields](https://en.wikipedia.org/wiki/Conditional_random_field) to extract entities.

 For example, it can turn this:

-> Remind me to pick up my kids in two hours
+> Remind me to pick up the kids in two hours

 into ...